Mount Pilchuck

 Mount Pilchuck’s rugged trail leads through thick, coniferous forest and across vast, open boulderfields (or snowfields, depending on the season) to a lookout on its summit, which, on a clear day, provides the quintessential Pacific Northwest vista: Washington Cascade peaks stretching from Mt.
 Baker to Mt.
 St. Helens, Puget Sound, the Olympics, and the emerald lowlands between.
 The trail begins benignly enough, but continues to steepen as it climbs to its final scramble at the base of the lookout.
 It is also rocky throughout, snowy from autumn through spring, wet at the upper elevations during the annual snow melt, and frequently windswept at the peak.
 Be prepared with appropriate gear for traction, stability, and warmth and check trip reports for current conditions at the Additional Trail Info” links above before setting out.
 Nevertheless, it is also a well-used trail: expect the company of other hikers along the way and in the lookout at all hours, as it is not uncommon for some to brave chilly overnights in the shelter to witness the compass-spanning sunsets and sunrises this lofty vantage affords.

 Impressive views begin at the trailhead’s parking area, where the gaze sweeps over the South Fork Stillaguamish River Valley.
-Mount Pilchuck Trail, May 09, 2015.
+Mount Pilchuck Trail, Washington.

 For approximately its first 1.00 mile/1.60 km, the trail passes through heavy coniferous forest.

 The trail is consistently rocky throughout, including where it crosses Rotary Creek by stepping stones not far from the trailhead.
-Mount Pilchuck Trail, May 09, 2015.
+Mount Pilchuck Trail, Washington.

 Upon clearing the forest, expansive views begin immediately.
 At its distant outpost, Mt.
 Baker remains a constant sentinel on the northern horizon.
-Mount Pilchuck Trail, May 09, 2015.
+Mount Pilchuck Trail, Washington.

 Above the treeline, the stars of the increasingly panoramic view are snowy Three Fingers, flanked on the left by Whitehorse Mountain and on the right by Big Bear Mountain and Liberty Mountain.